 What is the best way to study for the SAT?
-With so many test prep options available, it’s hard to decide which option is right for you.
-One route many students take is attending an SAT prep camp—also known as an SAT boot camp or crash course.
+With so many SAT test prep options available, it’s hard to decide which option is right for you.
+One route many students going through the college admissions process take is attending an SAT prep camp—also known as an SAT boot camp or crash course.

 What are SAT Prep Camps?

 Prep camps are intensive, structured environments where students can prepare to take the SAT.
 There are a wide variety of camps all over the US, ranging in duration, price, and types of classes.
 They can be day camps or a month-long residential program and offer online or in-person options.
 At prep camps, students learn the ins and outs of the SAT.
-They learn test-taking strategies, become more comfortable with the format, and ultimately increase their score.
+They learn test-taking strategies, become more comfortable with the format, and ultimately many see a score improvement.

 Is a Prep Camp Right for You?